Verification Policies

 Decoded STI Verification Token

 To see the decoded STI Verification Token for a particular SIP Message, click the “Show” button in the “Show Message” column.
 Then click on the “STI Verification” tab.
-This tab shows the decoded header, decoded payload, and signature.
+This tab shows the decoded header, payload, and signature from the PASSporT.
 The token must conform to the following structure in order to successfully verify a SIP request:

 Decoded Header